u7aro/stylelint-config-drupal/README.md

 yarn add -D stylelint stylelint-config-drupal
 ```

-Create a .stylelintrc.json file as follows in your theme/custom module directory.
+Create a .stylelintrc.json file as follows in your project root or theme/custom module directory.

 ```json:.stylelintrc.json
 {